strikebu77/safesupersummary-chrome/README.md

 - 🎨 **Modern UI**: Clean interface with dark/light mode support
 - ⚙️ **Customizable**: Choose AI model, summary length preference (concise/balanced/detailed), language, and theme
 - 📋 **Copy to Clipboard**: Easy sharing of generated summaries
+- 🔧 **Quick Settings**: Access and modify all settings directly from the popup interface

+## Quick Settings in Popup

+The extension now features a convenient settings panel directly in the popup interface:

+### Accessing Quick Settings

+1. Click the extension icon to open the popup
+2. Click the dropdown arrow (⌄) next to the settings gear icon
+3. The settings panel will expand, showing all available options

+### Available Quick Settings

+- **Model Selection**: Choose between GPT-4o, GPT-4o Mini, Claude Sonnet 4, Gemini, and Grok 3 Beta
+- **Summary Length**: Select Concise, Balanced, or Detailed preferences
+- **Language**: Choose from 20+ supported languages or use Auto-detect
+- **Theme**: Switch between Auto (System), Light, or Dark themes

+### Benefits

+- **Instant Access**: No need to open the full settings page for common adjustments
+- **Real-time Changes**: Settings are saved automatically as you change them
+- **Theme Preview**: See theme changes applied immediately
+- **Compact Design**: Settings panel fits seamlessly within the popup interface

 ## Language Support